BroGamer4256/subtitles/subtitle_maker/README.md

 7. Save the results from progress.csv into the larger subtitles.csv file
 8. Repeat with all batches until all audio files are subtitled

+### Limitations
+No subtitles can have commas in them due to the way they're stored.

 ### Building
 This project is built with rust which can be installed from <https://rustup.rs/>